National Statistical Institute

 |Cost and burden|

-The main burden is on the Member States and the national contact persons who collate the data from various sources.
+The main burden is on the European Union Member States and the national contact points who collect and summarize the data from various sources.

 |Data revision - policy|